 Reactions at the injection site are the most common side effects of Emgality.

 Emgality is a solution that you give by subcutaneous injection (an injection under your skin).
-Some people may experience mild or temporary redness, swelling, itching, or pain at the injection site.
+Some people may experience mild or temporary skin discoloration, swelling, itching, or pain at the injection site.

 What might help